Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Soft and hard components of particle distribution

 where $k_1$ ($k_2$) is the contribution fraction of the soft excitation (hard scattering) process and $\sum_{j=1,2} k_j=1$.
 The contribution of the first component distributes in a narrow region around the low $p_T$, and the contribution of the second component distributes in a wide region from the low to high $p_T$.

 At least two contributors taking part in the collisions, both the minimum values of $m_1$ and $m_2$ are 2.
 In some cases, $k_1=1$, which means that there is no contribution of the second component.
 If $k_1<1$, one has to consider the contribution of the second component.
 Although the maximum value of $m_1$ is not limited, this value is comparable to $m_2$ according to our investigation~\cite{28,29}.
-The maximum value of $m_2$ is 6, if all 6 valence quarks in the projectile and target nucleons take part in the collisions, though for which the probability is very low.
-For the case of the collision energy is not too high, the most likely scenario is that valence quarks in two nucleons take part in the collisions as two entities, resulting in $m_2=2$.
+The maximum value of $m_2$ is 4 or greater if 4 or more partons in the projectile and target nucleons take part principally in the collisions, though the probability of this occurring is very low.
+For the case of the collision energy is not too high, the most likely scenario is that two partons in two nucleons take part principally in the collisions, resulting in $m_2=2$.

 Although $p_T$ distribution of charged particles can be fitted by few functions~\cite{30,31}, the two-component Erlang distribution in the framework of multi-source thermal model~\cite{28,29} can also be used.
 To see variable shapes of curves from Erlang distribution and its two-component form, our previous work studied the examples with different parameters in related distribution with both the linear and logarithmic coordinates~\cite{28}, as well as respective contributions of the first and second components and their superposition in $p_T$ distribution~\cite{29}.
 At the EIC, there is no particular change in the shape of experimental $p_T$ spectra of charged particles.
 To avoid unnecessary repetition if specific parameter values are not available, no relevant curves are provided here.
 From our previous work~\cite{28,29}, one can see the abundant results related to Erlang distribution.
 Indeed, the two-component Erlang distribution is very flexible in the fit to $p_T$ distributions.
 Similar discussions and formulas also apply to multiplicity distributions.